NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

     00xxcd is maximum angle of attack setting. c and d is ignored.
 Setting 00 reverts to default.
     19xxxx is training floor altitude.

+TI
+- IN/MSDA:  Input 3 digits for address, then either switch to out or click OK and continue inputting longitude, then latitude.
+- OUT/MSDA: If 3 first digits for address entered will show lon/lat of address, click OK to toggle between them.
+Hold OK down to see description before the value is shown.
+            In this state flight time is shown on TI also.
+            If unlocked can enter a address range like 024123 (24 to 123) to delete a range of addresses.
+- POS:
+            Can clear currently edited flightplan/map-area by pressing CLEAR.
+- ADDRESSES:
+            179 is Bulls-eye
+            654321 is code for unlocking delete option.
+Turning knob or switching IN/OUT will reengage lock.

 "237" on display
 - Input to TI press OK to send.

 "Error" on display
 - rotate knob or in/out switch to clear.

 When inputting, pay notice to the switch +/-, as that is the sign of what you input.
+For some inputs its ignored though and hence not shown when you input.

 If POS/MSDA button is in POS mode and the other button in OUT, the display will show steerpoint info.